-- 1. The student meets the requirements for the degree audit once the following have been met: - a. a result has been earned for all subjects: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
-The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
-In special cases the Board of Examiners may deviate from the provisions of subsection 1.
+- 1. The student meets the requirements for the degree audit once the following have been met: - a. a result has been earned for all subjects: a mark, a pass (V) or an exemption (VR); - b. none of the marks can be lower than 6.0. - The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
+In special cases the Board of Examiners can deviate from the provisions of subsection 1 in favour or the student.
 It will stipulate additional requirements if necessary.